 Ok, screw this, I’m just going to skip right to their lock pick sets that have handles on them.
 If you personally enjoy picking locks for hours on end without a handle on them, maybe you’re on the wrong site, the BDSM page is on another site!

 Apparently, the “budget” sets with handles on the Sparrow’s website are in the advanced portion of the site.
 But I’ll stick with the tempo here and list the budget sets below that have handles.

 Sparrows Night School (priced $95.00).
 This is a very awesome set!
 Very cool!
 Very expensive!
 Definitely not a budget set but if you have a job, then why not right?
 However, keep in mind it is EXTREMELY hard to hold onto any “Key In Knob” cylinders without a table vice to clamp it in.
 Great kit though, even for its price.

 Peterson Locksmith Tools

 The City Set (priced $52.00).
-This set has a crappy tension wrench, a crappy case, but a decent selection of lock picks.
+This set has a decent tension wrench, a decent case, but a pretty good selection of lock picks.